ryantd42/NY-Legislative-Git/2023/S8939A-2023/bill.md

  read as follows:
   § 345-C. PORTION OF THE STATE HIGHWAY SYSTEM TO BE DESIGNATED  AS  THE "ASSEMBLYMAN  PAT  M.  CASALE MEMORIAL HIGHWAY".
-ALL THAT PORTION OF THE STATE HIGHWAY SYSTEM CONSTITUTING STATE ROUTE FORTY  FROM  HOUSE  NUMBER FOUR  HUNDRED  FORTY-EIGHT  TO  THE  PORTION  WHERE OIL MILL HILL RD AND BRICKYARD RD SPLITS OFF OF SUCH STATE ROUTE  FORTY,  IN  THE  HAMLET  OF SPEIGLETOWN,  COUNTY OF RENSSELAER, SHALL BE DESIGNATED AND KNOWN AS THE "ASSEMBLYMAN PAT M. CASALE MEMORIAL HIGHWAY".
+ALL THAT PORTION OF THE STATE HIGHWAY SYSTEM CONSTITUTING STATE ROUTE  FORTY  BEGINNING  AT  THE INTERSECTION  OF  STATE  ROUTE  FORTY  AND CARVERS LANE, CONTINUING IN A GENERALLY NORTHERLY DIRECTION, AND TERMINATING AT  THE  INTERSECTION  OF STATE ROUTE FORTY AND WARREN LANE IN THE TOWN OF SCHAGHTICOKE, COUNTY OF RENSSELAER,  SHALL  BE  DESIGNATED  AND KNOWN AS THE "ASSEMBLYMAN PAT M.
+ CASALE MEMORIAL HIGHWAY".
   § 2.
 The commissioner of transportation shall provide for the  instal- lation  and  maintenance of adequate signing of the state highway system as designated pursuant to section one of this  act.
 However,  to  avoid